 - The investment performance and fees of most plan investment options, shown in a comparative format (the DOL has provided a sample format).

-Who: Responsibility for providing the new disclosures falls on the ERISA plan administrator.
+Who: Responsibility for providing the disclosures falls on the ERISA plan administrator.
 This is not the plan’s third party administrator or contract service provider.
 In many cases this may be the plan’s sponsor.
 Make sure you are clear on who the plan administrator for a plan actually is.

 How: Generally, the disclosures must be provided to participants in writing.
 Furthermore, each plan must provide web address for each investment option where detailed investment information may be obtained.